Holidays in Japanese Companies: What to Expect

 On top of legally required holidays, companies nowadays are taking an initiative to facilitate better work-life balance for their employees.
 After all, happy and productive employees are infinitely better than those too tired and unhealthy to perform at their best.
 Furthermore, bad company practices garner attention and criticism – however rightly so, does not bode well for any organization.

 So if you are thinking about working at a Japanese company, here are a few key terms about holidays to get acquainted with that will help you make the best choice that suits your career and lifestyle.

 Know Your Legal Rights – Mandated Holidays 【法定休暇（Houtei-kyuuka)】

 This category is in other words, annual paid leave days.
-The number of leave days start at 10 days for half a year under employment, with the number increasing with every year the employee is with the company.
-The guideline given by the Ministry of Health, Labour, and Welfare is as follows:
+The number of leave days starts at 10 days for half a year underemployment, with the number increasing with every year the employee is with the company.
+The guideline is given by the Ministry of Health, Labour, and Welfare is as follows:

 Under this holiday, employers are required to provide women who experience difficult or painful monthly cycles the day off, or however much she needs in order to recuperate well enough to go back to work.